 2 The following sections describe the data and analytical tools used to determine then-existing channel capacity.
 The sections provide an overview of the restoration hydrograph and hydraulic, sediment transport modeling and levee assessment tools.
+This section also includes a summary of sediment transport modeling and levee assessment tools.
 This section also includes a summary of the overall strategy Reclamation and DWR developed for the coordination and application of the

-- 5 the overall strategy Rectaination and D w R developed for the coordination and application 6 hydraulia and addiment modeling tools - 6 hydraulic and sediment modeling tools.
+- 5 the overall strategy Rectaination and D w R developed for the coordination and application 6 hydraulia and sadiment modeling tools - 6 hydraulic and sediment modeling tools.